 If you choose to purchase saffron from me, you may do so and you are able to use it to whatever purpose you choose.

-If you or someone you know would like to try our 20 mg saffron tablets, please indicate your interest through the "Contact Us" page.
+If you or someone you know would like to try our 20mg saffron tablets (now updated to 30 mg saffron capsules), please indicate your interest through the "Contact Us" page.

-There is a direct email link to me on this page as well.
+There is a direct email link to us on this page as well.

-We are now needing to import excellent quality saffron from Australia, as our ranks of saffron users swells.
+We are now needing to import excellent quality saffron from France, as our ranks of saffron users swells.

 We seriously recommend you have your eyes tested and the level of your visual acuity recorded by your specialist prior to joining the hundreds of Kiwis and overseas MD sufferers who are giving saffron a chance to make a difference in their lives.

-And then get them re-tested again after your first three month session on the tablets.
+And then get them re-tested again after your first three month session on the capsules.

 In doing so, you might just make your Eyecare specialist aware that there ARE very positive alternatives to treating MD than those offered today .... treatments that really work.